wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= WIP 3.6.7 =
+- Membership level update action will update the member's wp user role (if specified in the membership level).

 = 3.6.6 =
 - Added a new feature to show a terms and conditon checkbox.
 Users must agree to your terms before they can register for an account.
 Useful for GDPR.
 - Added a new feature to show a privacy policy checkbox.
 Users must agree to your privacy policy before they can register for an account.
 Useful for GDPR.